MiteshGodne/Teach_Mate_Full_Stack_App/README.md

+# Teach Mate
-# Teach Mate\n\nAutomated instructor tool built with React and FastAPI.
+# Automated instructor tool built with React and FastAPI.